Spatio-Temporal Analysis of Epidemic Phenomena Using the R Package surveillance: SIR event history of a fixed population

 To illustrate the flexibility of \code{twinSIR} we will analyze the Hagelloch data using class room and household indicators similar to \citet{neal.roberts2004}.
 We include an additional endemic background rate $\exp(\beta_0)$, which allows for multiple outbreaks triggered by external sources.
 Consequently, we do not need to ignore the child that got infected about one month after the end of the main epidemic (see the last event mark in Figure~\ref{fig:hagelloch_plot}), as, e.g., done in a thorough network-based analysis of the Hagelloch data by \citet{groendyke.etal2012}.
 Altogether, the CIF for a child $i$ is modeled as

 where $Y_i(t) = \ind(i \in S(t))$ is the at-risk indicator.
 By counting the number of infectious classmates separately for both school classes as described in the previous section, we allow for class-specific effects $\alpha_{c1}$ and $\alpha_{c2}$ on the force of infection.
-The model is estimated by maximum likelihood as described in \citet{hoehle2009} using the following call:
+The model is estimated by maximum likelihood \citep{hoehle2009} using the following call:

-\begin{Schunk} \begin{Sinput} R> hagellochFit <- twinSIR(~ household + c1 + c2 + nothousehold, data = hagelloch) R> summary(hagellochFit) \end{Sinput} \end{Schunk} \begin{Schunk} \begin{Soutput} Call: twinSIR(formula = ~household + c1 + c2 + nothousehold, data = hagelloch)
+\begin{Schunk} \begin{Sinput} R> hagellochFit <- twinSIR(~household + c1 + c2 + nothousehold, data = hagelloch) R> summary(hagellochFit) \end{Sinput} \end{Schunk} \begin{Schunk} \begin{Soutput} Call: twinSIR(formula = ~household + c1 + c2 + nothousehold, data = hagelloch)

 Coefficients: Estimate Std.
 Error z value Pr(>|z|) household 0.026868 0.006113 4.39 1.1e-05 *** c1 0.023892 0.005026 4.75 2.0e-06 *** c2 0.002932 0.000755 3.88 0.0001 *** nothousehold 0.000831 0.000142 5.87 4.3e-09 *** cox(logbaseline) -7.362644 0.887989 -8.29 < 2e-16 *** --- Signif. codes: 0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1